mattpocock/zod-fetch/readme.md

 ### Using a custom fetcher

-You can pass custom fetchers to `zod-fetch`:
+You can pass custom fetchers to `createZodFetcher`:

 ```ts
 import { z } from "zod";